SammyShaw/SammyShaw.github.io/_posts/_2022-01-26-cnn-fruit-classification.md

 ---
 layout: post
-title: Fruit Classification Using A Convolutional Neural Network
+title: Toy Robot: Toy Classification Using CNN
-image: "/posts/cnn-fruit-classification-title-img.png"
+image: "/posts/ToyRobot_CoverImage.png"
-tags: [Deep Learning, CNN, Data Science, Computer Vision, Python]
+tags: [Deep Learning, CNN, Data Science, Computer Vision, Transfer Learning, Python]
 ---

-In this project we build & optimise a Convolutional Neural Network to classify images of fruits, with the goal of helping a grocery retailer enhance & scale their sorting & delivery processes.
+This project uses a Convolutional Neural Network to train a computer model to recognize distinct classes of toys.
+After experimenting with various model architectures and training parameters, however, I used transfer learning - and the power of MobilenetV2 - to acheive a 100 percent test set accuracy.

 # Table of contents